 Have a FaceTime Double Date

 Before COVID-19 hit, did you and your significant other have a couple you regularly got together with for outings or double dates?
 If so, try having a FaceTime double date together!
 Make the same things for dinner, play a game virtually together like Scattergories, or just sip wine and catch up.

 Embrace Current Pop Culture

 Couples can very easily create a whole date around embracing current pop culture.
 All you have to do is watch Love is Blind on tv, create a Tik Tok and film choreographed dances together, and make bread at home (as everyone is on Instagram!).
 Simple as that.

 A Few More Ideas

-If you exhaust the above list and need more ideas (good for you, wooo!), then here are a few more ideas: have a trivia night, complete a puzzle together, create an at-home spa day, get a fire pit and roasts s’mores outside, have a dance party, host a lip sync batter, do your own sip & paint night, and stargaze in your backyard.
+If you exhaust the above list and need more ideas (good for you, wooo!), then here are a few more ideas: have a trivia night, have a craft night, complete a puzzle together, create an at-home spa day, get a fire pit and roasts s’mores outside, have a dance party, host a lip sync batter, do your own sip & paint night, and stargaze in your backyard.